Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The MRAM parts are WSON packages.
+SIOC packages are available, too.
+There are somewhat bigger, but might be better from a thermal point of view.

 According to the cubesat documents I have been reading, its best if parts are automotive certified, AEC-Q100 or AEC-Q200.
 I assume this is so they can handle the shaking of the flight to space.
 The